 Transformed listening to the Other

-Across the fourth chapter, we have followed how Môn shares his listening to the different approaches to tonality, and to the modal structures of Vọng Cổ, which he encounters in the joint improvisations.
+Across the fourth chapter, we could follow Môn sharing the way he listened to the different approaches to tonality,that he encountered in the joint improvisations.
 In the stimulated recall session (third scenario) in which the entire group listens back to a rehearsal held before the concert performance in Hanoi, Môn uses the term nghịch tai to describe the jarring listening experience he had, with reference to a section exploring polytonality.
-But a year later, in the concluding recording sessions, the three Sài Gòn musicians introduced the idea of playing Vọng Cổ traditionally, but in three different keys simultaneously.
-In the final stimulated recall interview, Môn returns to the same Vietnamese phrase, when he describes how “when playing that version, my listening to their two instruments was inversed” (nghịch tai).
-We have already touched upon this as an example of how a musician’s listening can be transformed, through encounters with musical Others, a perspective which Môn emphasises by comparing his experience of listening in this trio performance to other performances within the project: “just like I have been experimenting and playing with other kinds of instruments” (Stimulated recall, Oct 2019).
+But when discussing how the three Sài Gòn musicians introduced the idea of playing Vọng Cổ traditionally, but in three different keys simultaneously, Môn returns to the same Vietnamese phrase, describing how “when playing that version, my listening to their two instruments was inversed” (nghịch tai).
+We have already touched upon this as an example of how a musician’s listening can be transformed, through encounters with musical Others, and how Môn compares his listening experience in experimental and traditional settings, and discusses their difference.

 Similarly, in Chapter 3, we have seen how the stimulated recall analysis, and in particular, through the repeated re-coding of the documentation, has brought forth an understanding of how it was necessary for Thủy to develop a new voice, in order to fully contribute in the improvised interaction.
 We argue that similar processes of transformed listening have shaped the artistic development of each member of the group.
 This eventually generated a shared voice, which sometimes has been characterised by a friction between individual expressions, and sometimes by blending in, through integrated listening.
 Nguyễn & Östersjö (2019) find